 Where to Obtain Kanchenjunga Restricted Area Permit

-After the application is processed, the agency can collect the permit from the Trekking Department of the Nepal Immigration office in Maitighar, Kathmandu.
-The process of obtaining the permit takes much time once the application is submitted.
-It’s important to note that the permit cannot be obtained from the Nepal Tourism Board or the Trekking Agencies Association of Nepal (TAAN).
+Once the application is processed, the agency collects the permit from the Nepal Immigration Office in Maitighar, Kathmandu.
+It’s essential to plan ahead, as obtaining the permit can take time after submission.
+Keep in mind that the permit is not available through the Nepal Tourism Board or the Trekking Agencies Association of Nepal (TAAN).

 Cost of Kanchenjunga Restricted Area Permit